r3e-network/neo-contract-rs/docs/oracle-framework.md

-# Oracle Framework for neo-contract-rs
+# Oracle Framework for Neo N3 Rust Smart Contracts

-This document outlines the design, implementation, and usage patterns for the Oracle framework in neo-contract-rs.
+This document outlines the design, implementation, and usage patterns for the Oracle framework in the **Neo N3 Rust Smart Contract Framework**.

 ## Overview